cyber-essentials-cost

 How much does Cyber Essentials cost in 2026?

-It depends on your size and your ASP.
-IASME sets indicative fee bands by employee count, with smaller organisations paying less than mid-market or enterprise.
-Individual Assured Service Providers can price above those rates, so it's worth checking before you commit.
+It depends on your size and your Certification Body.
+IASME sets four indicative fee bands by employee count (micro, small, medium, large), all exclusive of VAT, with smaller organisations paying less than mid-market or enterprise.

 The certification fee is only part of the total cost: remediation work, internal staff time, and IT consultancy should all be included in cost planning.
 Current IASME fee bands are published here.